simonowen/snaptrace/ReadMe.txt

 Credits
 -------

+Special thanks to Richard Dymond for helping with problem cases.

 Spectrum 48K ROM is copyright (c) Amstrad Consumer Electronics plc.
 Amstrad have kindly given their permission for the redistribution of their